 Recommended book for further, well-digestable (really!) info about geology and landscape of Svalbard.

-Flora and Fauna: Both are surprisingly rich, despite of the presence of more than 1500 humans.
+Both are surprisingly rich, despite of the presence of more than 1500 humans.
 There is nice tundra in Bjørndalen and on the lower slopes between there and Longyearbyen as well as in Adventdalen.
-There, you may even find the polar birch, which is rare in Svalbard – good luck 🙂 You can find the polar birch in Endalen after a few minutes walking from the road.
+There, you may even find the polar birch, which is rare in Svalbard – good luck 🙂 You can find the polar birch in Endalen.

 All in all – near Longyearbyen, you can see quite a lot of arctic flora and fauna.
 You can spend several days here, if you know where to look – consider to you hire your own guide, for a number of interesting places, you will also need a rifle, transportation etc.